katademy-decks/kubernetes/README.md

 <summary>
 <b>How to create Config Files from ConfigMaps - configmap.yaml?</b>
 </summary>
->>Looking at the&nbsp;volumes&nbsp;section,&nbsp;you can see that we create a Volume named&nbsp;demo-config-volume, from the existing&nbsp;demo-config&nbsp;ConfigMap.>In the container’s&nbsp;volumeMounts&nbsp;section,&nbsp;we mount this volume on the&nbsp;mountPath: /config/, select the key&nbsp;config, and write it to the path&nbsp;<em>demo.yaml</em>.
-The result of this will be that Kubernetes will create a file in the container at&nbsp;<em>/config/demo.yaml</em>, containing the&nbsp;demo-config&nbsp;data&nbsp;in YAML format:>
+Looking at the&nbsp;volumes&nbsp;section,&nbsp;you can see that we create a Volume named&nbsp;demo-config-volume, from the existing&nbsp;demo-config&nbsp;ConfigMap.In the container’s&nbsp;volumeMounts&nbsp;section,&nbsp;we mount this volume on the&nbsp;mountPath: /config/, select the key&nbsp;config, and write it to the path&nbsp;<em>demo.yaml</em>.
+The result of this will be that Kubernetes will create a file in the container at&nbsp;<em>/config/demo.yaml</em>, containing the&nbsp;demo-config&nbsp;data&nbsp;in YAML format:
->

 --configmap.yaml

 apiVersion: v1